georgiagrayland/P4-ClassMate/README.md

 Colors for this project were selected based on contrast, and adherence to the theme.

-#FDF0D5 is the base body colour, providing a backdrop for all pages.
+**#FDF0D5:** The base body colour, providing a backdrop for all pages.
 This was chosen due to its similarity to the colour of old book paper, to give the site a book effect.

-#F1D302 is the ClassMate logo colour.
+**#F1D302:** The ClassMate logo colour.
 This was chosen due to the contrast with the 'Barn Red' Nav bar and footer colour.

-#780000 is the base color for the navbar and footer.
+**#780000:** The base color for the navbar and footer.
 This colour was selected as many school uniforms are comprised of this colour, and many schools have this color incorporated into their logo/crest/uniform/books.

-#235789 is the blue color of most of the heading text and icons throughout the site.
+**#235789:** The blue color of most of the heading text and icons throughout the site.
 This was chosen due to its silimarity to blue pen ink, hence fitting the school theme.
 It also contrasts well with the white background of the cards, and the base body colour.

-#C1292E/White: Most links show Fire Engine Red or white upon hover, for the reason of colour contrast so ease of sight for the user.
+**#C1292E/White:** Most links show Fire Engine Red or white upon hover, for the reason of colour contrast so ease of sight for the user.

 ### Typography